 That also means a single 12-word recovery phrase can restore all your addresses within a wallet if you lose access to your Bitpay app.

 The one-tap ability to reload your Bitpay card, get Amazon gift cards, and buy Bitcoin without going through an exchange are the cherries on top with this wallet.

 The best part of Bitcoin is also its most dangerous: With no middleman, bank, or government oversight, there’s no one who can get it back for you if it’s stolen or you make a mistake.

 Anyone who can access your Bitcoin wallet can drain it.

 That’s what makes Bitcoin wallets that are stored online (like Blockchain.info or your exchange) so vulnerable: they can be hacked and stolen from much easier than offline software wallets.

 There are dozens of stories online about that very thing happening, but I still see poker players using online wallets in spades.

-Also, if your Bitcoin is stored online, what happens if the wallet provider’s server goes down or the entire company goes under or gets hacked?
+Also, if your Bitcoin poker funds are stored online, what happens if the wallet provider’s server goes down or the entire company goes under or gets hacked?